hawkeyesec/scanner-cli/README.md

 By default Hawkeye will look in your current working directory.
 You can override this behaviour though by specifying a `--target`

 #### -m, --module  <module name>: Running only specific modules
 If you want to run specific modules only, you can use the `--module` flag, which can be specified multiple times.
-For example `hawkeye scan -m nsp -m ncu` would run just the nsp and ncu modules.
+For example `hawkeye scan -m node-nsp -m node-npmoutdated` would run just the nsp and `npm outdated` modules.

 #### -j, --json    </path/to/summary.json>: Produce a JSON artefact
 The `--json` paramter allows you to write a much more detailed report to a file.
 See the Json section below for more information